Reservoir-Research/geocaret/docs/introduction.rst

 GeoCARET_ was developed to automate the process of calculating input data for G-Res_ (and Re-Emission_) by streamlining the delineation of reservoirs and catchments and the calculation of their parameters.
 This automation leverages global geospatial data layers related to hydrological, geomorphological, climatic, and land characteristics.

 .. note::
-   GeoCARET is currently used solely for its intended initial purpose, albeit it's undergoing active (re)development to enable more applications - see Vision_.
+   GeoCARET is currently used solely for its intended initial purpose, albeit it is undergoing active (re)development to enable more applications - see Vision_.

 .. _Vision: